-While we can always dry laundry on a clothesline or drying rack, a gas or electric clothes dryer has become a staple in most homes.
-And, when it stops working correctly, there is a list of common dryer problems and solutions that you may be able to solve yourself without calling a repair technician.
+While we can always dry laundry on a clothesline or a drying rack, a gas or electric clothes dryer has become a staple in most homes.
+When it stops working correctly, there are some common dryer problems that you may be able to solve yourself without calling a repair technician.

 Problem: Dryer Won't Heat

 - If you have a gas dryer, check the supply line valve.
-It must be fully open.
+It must be fully open to operate properly.

-- The thermal fuse has blown due to a power surge or other mechanical problem, the dryer won't heat.
+- If the thermal fuse has blown due to a power surge or other mechanical problem, the dryer won't heat.
 These fuses are easy and inexpensive to replace (around $5.00).
-If you need a user or repair manual, you can find it here and replacement parts here.
+If you've lost your user or repair manual, you can find it here and replacement parts here.

-When a dryer shuts off after "working perfectly", it is usually a problem with either the thermostat, the thermal resistor or the thermal fuse that turns off the dryer to prevent overheating.
-You can check each of these parts with a voltage meter to determine if they are working properly or need replacing.
+When a dryer shuts off after "working perfectly", it is usually a problem with either the thermostat, the thermal resistor, or the thermal fuse that turns off the dryer to prevent overheating.
+You can check each of these parts with a voltage meter to determine if they are working properly or if they need to be replaced.

 Problem: Dryer Making Unusual Noise